5 fam 400

 (1)† Reminding all employees who are about to leave the Department or the Foreign Service of the laws and regulations pertaining to the disposition of personal papers and official records (5 FAM 434);

-(2)† Ensuring that each departing employee executes a form DS-109, Separation Statement, and that it is forwarded to the Bureau of Human Resources, Records and Information Management Division (HR/EX/IRM); and
+(2)† Ensuring that each departing employee executes a form DS-109, Separation Statement, and that it is forwarded to the Bureau of Global Talent Management, Records and Information Management Division (GTM/EX/IRM); and

 (3)† Advising ambassadors or officials ranked assistant secretary and above to consult with the Departmentís records officer about depositing personal papers of historical interest, accumulated during their tenure, with NARA or a Presidential archival depository, where specific restrictions may be placed on access to such papers.